Perry County, Tennessee: Early 20th century

-Late 20th century
+Modern era

 In 1958, Interstate 40 was completed in Tennessee, crossing the length of the state but passing 4 mi north of the county.
 Following this, businesses began to leave the county for locations nearer urban areas and adjacent to the highway; and when two garment factories and an automobile parts plant ceased operations, the conditions were set for long-term economic stagnation.

 By the mid 1960s, an effort had commenced to protect areas of the county along the Tennessee River for conservation and recreation.
 In January 1967, the site at Mousetail Landing, then owned by the Tennessee Valley Authority (TVA), was reported as under study for a future park.
 In 1968, a bill was vetoed by Governor Buford Ellington that would have provided funding to acquire land to establish a state park at the landing.
 By 1973, the park had seen further planning as part of a chain of four water-oriented parks along the Tennessee River, including Pickwick Landing State Park, Nathan Bedford Forrest State Park, and Paris Landing State Park.
 In 1977, Perry County leaders unanimously approved a resolution in support of the development of the park.
 That year, the TVA offered to give 100 acre of land to the state, and a matching Federal grant of $1.1 million had been made available for the park's development.
 By 1979, the state had finalized plans to build the park and officially asked the TVA to turn over 1,200 acre of riverfront land between Spring Creek and Lick Creek for the park.
 TVA approved the land transfer, with construction planned to begin late that year.
 The park officially opened to the public in 1986.

 In 1971, an Old Order Mennonite community was established along Cane Creek near Lobelville.
 Both English as well as Plattdeutsch and Pennsylvania German speaking families settled in the area from other areas of Tennessee, from nearby states such as Arkansas, and internationally from Belize.
 This community generally avoids motor vehicles, except in certain limited situations sanctioned by their church, and most families are not connected to the electrical grid.

 Nineteen farms in Perry County have been accepted into the Tennessee Century Farms Program.
 The program, established in 1975 by the Tennessee Department of Agriculture and now managed by the Center for Historic Preservation at Middle Tennessee State University, recognizes active farms that have been operated continuously by the same family for over 100 years.
 Included in the program are the Craig Farm and the Tucker Farm, established in 1818 and the oldest farm in the county.